ondrovic/survey-test-form/README.md

    - Check GitHub Actions logs for build errors
    - Verify repository settings and permissions
    - Ensure the main branch is properly configured
-   - **GitHub Secrets Missing**: Ensure all Firebase configuration secrets are set in repository settings
+   - **GitHub Secrets Missing**: Ensure all Supabase configuration secrets are set in repository settings
    - **Build Failures**: Check that all required environment variables are properly configured as GitHub secrets

 ### Getting Help